 Creative expression is on fire in Second Grade, whether in music, art, drama, or technology.
 Left: The play they perform in the annual Lower School Shakespeare Festival, A Midsummer Night’s Dream, appeals to the poetic nature of this age group.

 Second Grade students work on drawing from observation and combining different shapes to create their drawing of a fun Frankenstein in chalk pastels.
-They develop sewing and tying skills in a colorful tapestry project while learning about the Mexican Day of the Dead holiday.
 Students use recycled materials to create sculptures that demonstrate their increasing understanding of how patterns, lines and shapes create art.
 Students also have the opportunity to practice public speaking as they present their original artworks to their classmates.

 Second Graders refine their vocal range and strength as they continue to explore solo and choral music.
 Songs and activities are chosen to coordinate with the children’s classroom studies.
 Second Graders also investigate various cultures and genres through songs, movement, and music literature.
 They build upon their understanding of dynamics, tempo, rhythm, composition, notation and music theory through the use of various instruments.